 NOTE: For temporary assistance, cut a reusable canvas shopping bag down the sides to create a handy sling with handles to support your dog when necessary.
 Find this and many more recovery and care tips in the Tripawds Library!

-A Ruffwear Harness helps you help your three-legged dog!
+A Ruffwear Webmaster Harness or pawesome new Flagline Harness helps you help your three-legged dog!
 With this harness, you can assist your Tripawd going up and down stairs, and getting in and out of vehicles.
 It is also helpful for assisting Tripawds to get up when they’re tired.
-Read our product review watch our demonstration video or details.

 The Tripawd Convert Harness by EzyDog is a great walking harness for three-legged dogs that allows you to provide additional assistance as needed.

-The AST Get A Grip is another excellent harness that provides more full body support for dogs with more serious mobility issues.
+The AST Pet Support Suit is another excellent harness.
+It’s custom made to your dog’s measurements and provides full body support for dogs with more serious mobility issues.
 This harness is durable and especially useful for giant breed dogs.